Pembrolizumab (Keytruda)

 Complications of stem cell transplant: Serious and life-threatening complications, which can lead to death, can occur in patients who have received a stem cell transplant from a stem cell donor before or after being treated with Keytruda.

-Solid organ transplant rejection: Treatment with Keytruda can increase the risk of rejection in patients who have received a solid organ transplant.
+Solid organ transplant rejection: Treatment with Keytruda can increase the risk of rejection in patients who have received a solid organ transplant or other transplant (including corneal graft).

 What type of immunotherapy is this?